spcl/serverless-benchmarks/docs/build.md

 ## Docker Image Build

+An alternative to uploading a code package is to deploy a Docker image.
+This option is not supported on every platform, i.e., Azure Functions and Google Cloud Functions do not support custom Docker images.

+On AWS Lambda, we support deploying functions as Docker images for Python, Node.js, and C++ functions.
+We also support building arm64 images for this platform, except for C++ functions (extension to ARM functions is planned in future).

-A different approach is taken in OpenWhisk.
+A slightly different approach is taken in OpenWhisk.
 Since OpenWhisk has a very small size limit on code packages, we deploy all functions as Docker images.
 There, in this step, we copy the prepared benchmark code into a newly created Docker image where all dependencies are installed.
 The image is later pushed to either DockerHub or a user-defined registry.

-In future, we plan to extend Docker image support to other platforms as well.
+However, we still create a small zip package that contains the main handler only; it is not possible to create an OpenWhisk action directly from a Docker image.